Uncategorized

 • Budget: It goes without saying.
 Understanding the budgetary constraints will help you position your solution or product effectively and highlight its value proposition.

-For instance, if you’re offering marketing automation tools, the website should feature how it can help businesses achieve their marketing goals within the budget.
+For instance, if you offer marketing automation tools, the website should feature how they can help businesses achieve their marketing goals within the budget.

 • Designation: Consider the roles of your target audience who influence the acquisition of your product or solution.
 This will allow you to create messaging that addresses their complications and highlights the benefits you’re providing.